PavanRangani/docs/docs/prd/tasks/recurring-task-trigger.md

     - Default value is `Monday`.
   - End Date
     - Allows to enter only date greater than `Due date` or `Current date`.
 Otherwise shows an proper error message.
-- RACI
+- RAI
-  - `RACI Roles` and `+` button both are disabled field until the `Entity` is selected.
+  - `RAI Roles` and `+` button both are disabled field until the `Entity` is selected.
 On hover, shows tooltip message.
   - Its a dropdown of families roles.
     - Shows roles in order of - Director, Advisor, Investment Director, Associate Advisor, Investment Associate, Client Manager, Client Associate, Operations, Personal Controller
     - Shows name of the associated users as secondary information in the dropdown.
 Shows `(L)` for the user who is marked as lead. `Mark as lead` user is shown first and then it shows other user in alphabetical order.
-  - Duplicate family role is not allowed in any RACI roles.
-It means same family role can be added in the different RACI roles but same family role can not be added in same RACI role.
+  - Duplicate family role is not allowed in any RAI roles.
+It means same family role can be added in the different RAI roles but same family role can not be added in same RAI role.
 In this case, it will show an error.

 **Sub-task of the Trigger**
 Same as [Multi-step task](./task-instance.md#sub-tasks-1).
 Other diffrecres are: